ChaosPhoe/Discord-JS-Commands/README.md

 Written by guccifrog#2150 & Lane#0069 on Discord.

 # Discord.
-Join our Official Discord! - Together we stand, divided we fall - https://discord.gg/eM45vpV.
+Become one with us - Together we stand, divided we fall - https://discord.gg/eM45vpV.